 If things are really dark for you and you feel like they’re just not getting better, please speak to a mental health professional.
 Your emotional and mental stability are of the utmost importance, and there are many different people out there who can help you.

 You will get through this.
 It gets better.

 Still not convinced that life will get better?
-Speak to a counselor today who can help you address these dark thoughts and overcome them.
-Simply click here to connect with one of the experienced counselors on BetterHelp.com.
+Speak to a therapist today who can help you address these dark thoughts and overcome them.
+Simply click here to connect with one of the experienced therapists on BetterHelp.com.

 You may also like:

 - 7 Things To Do When You Feel Hopeless